Fremantle Stuff > churches > St John's

 St John's Church Choir in 1914.
 They are sitting beside St John's Anglican Church, Melbourne Road, Perth, which later became Milligan Street.
 Motor House was later built on the site.

-Fremantle Library photo #5383, and thanks for identifying the church.
+Fremantle Library photo #5383; thanks to Pam Harris for identifying the church.

 Hitchcock JK, 1929, The History of Fremantle, The Front Gate of Australia 1829-1929, Fremantle City Council: 28.

 Wikipedia page, whence the top photo, and some of the text above.

 Garry Gillard | New: 24 September, 2014 | Now: 20 January, 2021